natthasath/vibe-speech-to-text/README.md

 # Vibe Speech to Text

-Speech to Text technology converts spoken language into written text in real-time, enabling voice commands, transcription, and accessibility features.
-It is widely used in virtual assistants, transcription services, and interactive voice response systems.
+Vibe Speech to Text converts your spoken words into accurate, real-time text.
+Perfect for notes, transcripts, or hands-free typing, it boosts productivity and accessibility with easy editing and support for multiple languages in a clean, user-friendly interface.